 Pantheon, like Wordfence and Cloudflare, implements a firewall.

 But unlike Cloudflare, Pantheon's isn't fully compatible with Wordfence.
 Thankfully, production environments in Pantheon are so locked-down that it's pretty much impossible for a ne'er-do-well to get in via a code or hosting insecurity.

 While getting in through the admin and messing up the database is still theoretically possible, the risk factor there is low enough (especially given Pantheon's regular backups) that we do not run Wordfence on Pantheon.

 In general, the free version of Wordfence provides a ton of security and covers what almost all of our clients need.

-What it doesn't do is allow for configuring blocking specific visitors by country of origin — so if a site is getting pummeled by bots from China, we can't just go in a block all traffic originating from there.
+What it doesn't do is allow for configuring blocking specific visitors by country of origin — so if a site is getting pummeled by bots from China, we can't just block all traffic originating from there.

 Usually the firewall is smart enough to start blocking attacks all coming from somewhere, but if we want to proactively do a blanket block Premium is necessary (or Cloudflare).